kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 Fixes:

 - device delete hang at the end of the operation
-- free space tree bitmap endianity fixed on big-endian machines
+- free space tree bitmap endianness fixed on big-endian machines
 - parallel incremental send and balance issue fixed
 - cloning ioctl can be interrupted by a fatal signal
 - other stability fixes or cleanups